-Bitcoin: Is It a Currency?
-We Don't Think So "I can't buy a latte with bitcoin"
+Is bitcoin a currency?
+We don't think so "I can't buy a latte with bitcoin."

 In viewing Bitcoin as a financial instrument, it is necessary to decide how to categorize it.
 We take two perspectives in assessing whether Bitcoin - and other cryptocurrencies - is feasible as a currency: (1) an economic test, as on the right, and (2) its potential for scale as a means of transacting.